 Agent safety is not a guardrail.
 It is a stack of four control surfaces, each designed against a specific failure class.
 Deployed together, they survive adversarial inputs, developer mistakes, and the edge-case reasoning that even capable models will produce.
 Deployed separately, they create the appearance of safety while leaving production exposed.

 Every agent run carries explicit ceilings: a step cap, a wall-clock deadline, a cost budget.
 When any ceiling is hit, the orchestrator halts and escalates.
 It does not retry.
 Infinite loops and runaway executions are the most expensive failure mode in agentic systems because they compound silently until someone checks the billing dashboard.[8]
+Teams have reported burning hundreds of dollars in a single runaway LangGraph workflow before a ceiling was in place.
 Cost is observability.
+A circuit breaker also needs a per-session state store (Redis works well) so the ceiling is evaluated globally across parallel tool calls, not just sequentially.

 Logging that records 'agent succeeded' is not observability.
 It is an alibi.
 Effective audit trails capture every tool call, the inputs and outputs at the moment of execution, the identity context, and whether the action was approved, blocked, or escalated.
 The standard to meet: given any production incident from the past 90 days, you can reconstruct exactly what the agent did, in what order, with what authorization.[4]
 If you cannot replay it, you cannot debug it.